 The 2017 edition of the Fringe Festival will run for the whole month of September.
 While it started in 2010 as an expression of emerging artists in the bohemian, trendy inner west suburb of Newtown, this year, from 1 to 30 September, the festival will host around 300 hundreds events across about 50 venues in the City and the inner west.

 The festival will showcase music, dance, theatre, comedy, a film festival, multimedia, literature and a mix of free and ticketed events.
 For more information and tickets visit thesydneyfringe.com.au

-Enjoy the Strathfield Spring Festival on Father's Day, the first Sunday of the month, 4 September, with fun for children and their dads.
+Enjoy the Strathfield Spring Festival on Saturday 2 September for the Father's Day weekend, with fun for children and their dads.
 Entertainment includes carnival rides, martial arts, various sports clinics, music and dancing.